 What is an outsource call centre?

-For a more simplistic explanation, outsource call centres tend to fall into three main categories:
+For a more simplistic explanation, outsourcing call centres tend to fall into one of three main categories:

 - Onshore – Call centre campaigns run by people in the host country (for example, the UK)

-- Near shore - Campaigns run by people within neighboring countries (for example, Europe)
+- Nearshore – Campaigns run by people within neighbouring countries (for example, Europe)

 - Offshore – Outsource call centre campaigns run by people in distant markets, usually prefered for cost reasons

-Outsource call centres work by utilising labour to man campaigns based on forecast contact volumes.
-This is generally done by FTE (full time equivalent) mapping.
+Outsourced call centres work by utilising labour to man campaigns based on forecast contact volumes.
+This is generally done by FTE (full-time equivalent) mapping.
 For example, understanding that you may need five agents online at specific times to handle an influx of calls.

-When it comes to the financial side, outsource call centre costs vary massively depending on the solution you choose.
-However, when taking the full cost of a hire vs outsourced labour into account, outsourcing call centres should always be more cost effective!
+When it comes to the financial side, outsourcing call centre costs vary massively depending on the solution you choose.
+However, when taking the full cost of a hire vs outsourced labour into account, outsourcing call centres should always be more cost-effective!

-But knowing what a outsource call team is and does is one thing, how they operate as an extensive of your business is another!
+But knowing what a outsource call team is and does is one thing, how they operate as an extension of your business is another!

-If you’re considering engaging an outsource call centre, it’s important that you understand how they work and, more importantly, how they can work for your business.
+If you’re considering engaging an outsourced call centre, it’s important that you understand how they can work for your business.
 Making the right decision on who to partner with will lead to a more successful operation and low costs.

 Who are they for?

-Firstly, it’s important to point out that outsource call centres are for practically all e-tailers.
+Firstly, it’s important to point out that outsourcing call centres is for practically any e-tailer.
 If you have a digital presence you need to provide non-store-based customer support and it is simply more efficient and more effective to lean on experienced providers rather than facilitate this in-house.

-This is the same whether you’re a start-up or SME looking for cost per contact based support, or a large retailer looking to onboard a full outsource call centre team.
-The advantage of using flexible outsource labour means you can also take advantage of the team to plug gaps if needed.
+This is the same whether you’re a start-up or SME looking for cost-per-contact based support, or a large retailer looking to onboard a full outsource call centre team.
+Using flexible outsource labour means you can also take advantage of the team to plug gaps if needed.
 For example, you can cover certain languages or time zones without having to take on new staff.
 This is especially effective when you consider the additional management that may be required.

 How to make it work

 But, as with most things, it all comes down to your chosen partner.
 If you go in with a purely transactional cost mindset then both parties will end up disappointed.
-With this approach you’re more likely to make your chosen partner feel like a commodity to be dropped at a point of financial prudence – which can severely limit investment on the outsourcers side.
-Instead, to make outsource call centres work, you should strike a mutually effective relationship from the start, ensuring that both sides feel valued.
+With this approach, you’re more likely to make your chosen partner feel like a commodity to be dropped at a point of financial prudence – which can severely limit investment on the outsourcer’s side.
+Instead, to make outsourcing call centres work, you should strike a mutually effective relationship from the start, ensuring that both sides feel valued.
 This is the best way to guarantee a great service.

 From there, improving your outsource call centre relationship starts the same way as with all relationships: time and emotional investment.

-Customer communication from human to human is a melting iceberg, and the best partners will acknowledge this and be willing to take a blowtorch to the areas which can be done better by automation or bots.
-A desire to make your service better by embracing contact-reducing technology is a prerequisite, and outsource call centres that resist this out of fear for their volumes should probably be avoided.
+Customer communication from human to human is a melting iceberg.
+The best partners will acknowledge this and be willing to take a blowtorch to the areas which can be done better by automation or bots.
+A desire to make your service better by embracing contact-reducing technology is a prerequisite, and outsourcing call centres that resist this out of fear for their volumes should probably be avoided.

 So it’s clear that whilst the stereotypes of poor communication from offshore outsource centres still exist, it’s important to understand and appreciate that this is by no means the whole story.
 Better, more robust solutions do exist and they can provide an exceptional level of service that is nothing but a benefit to your brand.

 As we’ve already established, an outsource call centre exists separately to your internal organisation.
 They are a service provider, not contracted employers.
-But aside from the obvious, there are some key differentiators between the two solutions: in-house vs outsourcing.
+But aside from the obvious, there are some key differentiators between the two solutions.

-The primary difference is cost – outsource call centres are simply cheaper.
+The primary difference is cost – outsourcing call centres are simply cheaper.
 For all the reasons stated above.